danyrouh/BatchAI/recipes/HPMLA-SymSGD/README.md

 This SymSGD-CPU recipe contains information on how to run distributed HPMLA job across multiple CPU nodes with BatchAI.

 #### [Data-Sharding](./Data-Sharding)
-This SymSGD-CPU Data Sharding recipe shows how to use Jupyter Notebook to shred and deploy your training data prior to running a training job.
+This SymSGD Data Sharding recipe shows how to use Jupyter Notebook to shred and deploy your training data prior to running a training job.

 -----------------------------------------------------
 You must agree to the following licenses prior to use: